sonicnkt/wpkg-gp-client/help/help_en.md

 configured by the system administrator.

 Depending on the method chosen by your system administrator, it is possible that only updates for currently installed packages will appear as notifications and not other pending tasks like new installs or removals.
+A 3 letter indicator displays exactly what kind of task is pending to the user.

 Because the update database for WPKG-GP Client is independent of the actual WPKG package database on the update server, it is possible that there are pending updates that the user wasn't informed about.